 There is a huge opportunity to transform the way fleets operate.
 Every Fleet manager should know this exciting new option and understand what it offers.

 In addition, many fleets face challenges related to paper documentation and manual processes.
-For example, some vehicle inspectors must manually enter daily inspection results into a database, which requires significant effort and time.
+For example, some vehicle inspectors must manually enter daily inspection results into a database.
+This requires significant effort and time.
 This process can lead to errors and delays, especially during peak hours.
-As this is paperwork, it’s filed in cabinets so finding it and filing it would be a tedious task.
+Filing this paperwork in cabinets makes finding and filing it a tough task.

 A recent survey found that nearly half of fleet managers reported having difficulty keeping track of vehicle inspection reports.
 Over 40% of respondents stated that they had lost or misplaced documents relating to vehicle inspections.